Skip to main content

 whatsapp-rust - Main Client

-Location: src/ Purpose: Integrates wacore with the Tokio runtime, provides high-level client API, and manages storage.
+Location: src/ Purpose: Integrates wacore with concrete implementations (Tokio runtime, SQLite storage, ureq HTTP, Tokio WebSocket), provides the high-level Bot builder and Client API.
 Key Features:

 • Event bus system